leahecole/project-health-stats/README.md

 * Assumes user has a command line with capability to run Bash scripts
 * Assumes user has Python 3 installed.
 Python script has not been tested with Python 2.
+* User has access to Twitter API and has [authorized](https://developer.twitter.com/en/docs/tutorials/using-twurl.html) `twurl`
+* User has libraries.io API key

 # Setup